By RWT

 The Gospel

 The gospel was preached over and over again at Charlie Kirk’s memorial service.
 Rob McCoy, Charlie Kirk’s pastor, was the first to come out on stage and preach the gospel.
 He even gave people a chance to respond.
-Likewise, Frank Turek, a Christian apologist, dropped a gospel bomb.

-Not only that, but a lot of the highest political offices in the country were also coming on and talking about God.
-I watched speaker after speaker proclaim the name of Jesus, openly and without hesitation.
 I watched hundreds stand to their feet to accept Christ as their Savior.
-I watched people pray over complete strangers.
+I also saw people pray over complete strangers.

+Not only that, but men and women in a lot of the highest political offices in the country were also coming on and talking about God.
+I watched speaker after speaker publicly declaring Jesus Christ as our Lord and savior, openly and without hesitation.
 I wasn’t expecting five whole hours of famous people and politicians speaking about their faith!

-Imagine millions and millions of people around the world who have never heard the gospel were now listening intently because of the great outpouring of sadness from the United States over the murder of Charlie Kirk.
-Now their curiosity is piqued and they hear everyone on the live stream talking about Jesus Christ.
-It is so clear that God uses the death of his martyrs to get the truth out to all mankind because He has mercy on us.
+Imagine millions of people around the world who have never heard the gospel listening intently because their curiosity is piqued by the great outpouring of sadness over the murder of Charlie Kirk.
+Now they hear everyone on the live stream proclaiming the name of Jesus Christ!

 It was as if Jesus Himself was present in that service.
-I am certain that the Holy Spirit was ready when all of these people said in their hearts, “Who is this Jesus?”
+I am certain that the Holy Spirit was ready when many of these people said in their hearts, “Who is this Jesus?”
+It’s so clear that God uses the death of his martyrs to get the truth out to all mankind because He has mercy on us.

 A God-Honoring Government

 Think about it… government operatives from countries all around the world would have been given the assignment to report on what was being said by the President, the Vice President, members of the Cabinet, the Speaker of the House, the Secretary of State, and many other representatives of the United States.
 But these important leaders weren’t giving political speeches; they were speaking about God, Jesus, and faith.
+It was so inspiring to see Secretary Rubio present the gospel with greater clarity than 50% of the pulpits in America!

 This was not a government forcing its will on the people.
 We’re not a theocracy where people are imprisoned for not worshiping God.
 But our country was founded as a Christian nation.
 Politicians, government, citizens alike, are obligated to follow God’s commandments whether they are religious or not, and whether they like it or not.
-The Bible says that if a nation gives honor to God, that nation will be blessed.
+The Bible says that if a nation gives honor to God, that nation will be blessed (Psalm 33:12).

 Notable Speakers